boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * S-NSSAI to a DSCP value
    * Use a deterministic algorithm to map S-NSAAI to an IP subnet, prefix, or pools.
 For example, adaptations to the algorithm defined in {{?RFC7422}} may be considered.

-   Mapping S-NSSAI to IP addresses makes IP addresses an identifier for slice-related policy decisions in the Transport Network (e.g., Differentiated Services, traffic steering, bandwidth allocation, security policies, or monitoring).
+   Mapping S-NSSAIs to IP addresses makes IP addresses an identifier for slice-related policy enfocement in the Transport Network (e.g., Differentiated Services, traffic steering, bandwidth allocation, security policies, or monitoring).

-   One example of the realization is the arrangement, where the slices in the TN domain are instantiated using IP tunnels (e.g., IPsec or GTP-U tunnels) established between NFs, as depicted in {{figure-ip-hand-off}}.
+   One example of the IP hand-off realization is the arrangement, where the slices in the TN domain are instantiated using IP tunnels (e.g., IPsec or GTP-U tunnels) established between NFs, as depicted in {{figure-ip-hand-off}}.
 The transport for a single 5G slice might be constructed with multiple such tunnels, since a